rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-3-alternative-reasoning.md

-Based on that one can conclude that, regardless of how many child nodes `n` and `r` had, node `n` is guaranteed to have no more than two child nodes after embedding the child order of the initial tree.
+Based on that one can conclude that, regardless of how many child nodes `n` and `r` had, node `n` is guaranteed to have no more than two child nodes after embedding the child order of the source tree.

 Since the child order of `r` has not yet been embedded entirely, one can state that the remaining edges transform the subsequent siblings of `fs` (including